cyanochroite/celestine/documentation/wing.rst

 Variables Not Used Configuration
 """"""""""""""""""""""""""""""""
-Always Show Globals Not Used in File = True
+Always Show Globals Not Used in File = False
 Show Extra Unpacked Variables Not Used = True
 Use Regular Expressions to Identify Variables Intentionally Not Used = True Values